 - from you, or other companies in your group, about other activities such as seminars, competitions, promotions, etc

-- from third parties offering specified products and services (to allow you to pass details to those third parties).
+- from named third parties offering specified products and services (to allow you to pass details to those third parties)

 Opt-in has to be previously notified to 'the sender' of direct marketing emails.
 If this means consent must be given to you directly, then addresses on any list compiled by a third party (such as a list broker or another company within the same group as yours) after December 2003 (when the anti-spam law came into force), cannot be an 'opted in' list for your purposes.

-Guidance from the Information Commissioner, however, envisages that a consent can be collected from an individual by a third party on your behalf, provided the third party makes it clear to the individual that it is proposing to pass his or her details to businesses offering the sort of products and services you offer.
-For example, if you offer American holidays, a third party can ask an individual for consent as follows:
+Guidance from the Information Commissioner, however, envisages that a consent can be collected from an individual by a third party on your behalf.
+The third party must make it clear to the individual that it is proposing to pass his or her details to businesses offering the sort of products and services you offer.

 There are circumstances in which you can treat an individual subscriber as having consented to receiving emails from you, even though they haven't specifically done so.
 This is called 'soft' opt-in.
 You can send direct marketing emails to individual subscribers under the soft opt-in rules if: